njszym/XRD-AutoAnalyzer/README.md

 The characterization of each spectrum should take around 1-2 minutes on a single processor.
 Once all classifications are made, the predicted phases will be printed along with their associated probabilities.

-For a detailed walkthrough of the steps used to perform phase identification, the user may refer to the Jupyter notebook provided in the ```Tutorial``` folder.
+For a detailed walkthrough of the steps used to perform phase identification, please see https://github.com/njszym/XRD-AutoAnalyzer/blob/main/Tutorial/tutorial-notebook.ipynb.

 ## Training the model for new compositions